 Gougeon Brothers’ G/5 Five Minute Adhesive can be used in an infinite number of ways to repair and build a great variety of projects.
 From filling stripped screw holes in drywall to repairing broken wooden furniture, its versatility is limited only by one’s imagination.
 I value G/5 in my workshop because its quick cure time lets me build quality jigs, fixtures, and molds that are available for use almost immediately.
 These include jigs or positioning fixtures to drill holes in specific locations or guide routers and saws along specific paths for trimming parts to final size.
 You can also make specialty sanding pads or molds so you can quickly reproduce a damaged section.

-To create shop tools like these, you must produce molded images from specific sections of the original parts by laminating with lightweight fabrics and epoxy.
+To make shop tools quickly with G/5, produce molded images from specific sections of the original parts by laminated with lightweight fabrics and epoxy.

 Jigs and positioning fixtures

 There are a number of ways to create jigs and fixtures.
 The best method will depend on the complexity of the parts you hope to locate, trim or drill accurately.
 If you are dealing with simple shapes that involve flat surfaces, you can make jigs and fixtures from wood scraps and a few dabs of G/5 Five-Minute Adhesive.
 The flat surfaces give you something to easily reference from and accurately position multiple parts of the same shape.
 On more complex parts, especially those that involve curved shapes or radiused edges, you can create fixtures by laminating with several layers of lightweight fabric and epoxy.